-The Equity Shares offered through the Red Herring Prospectus are proposed to be listed on the Stock Exchanges.
-Our Company has received 'in-principle' approvals from BSE and NSE for the listing of the Equity Shares pursuant to both letters dated December 29, 2023.
+The Equity Shares offered through the Draft Red Herring Prospectus are proposed to be listed on the Stock Exchanges.
+Our Company has received 'in-principle' approvals from BSE and NSE for the listing of the Equity Shares pursuant to letters dated [•] and [•], respectively.
 For the purposes of the Issue, the Designated Stock Exchange shall be NSE.
-A copy of the Red Herring Prospectus and this Prospectus shall be filed with the RoC in accordance with Sections 26(4) and 32 of the Companies Act, 2013.
-For details of the material contracts and documents available for inspection from the date of the Red Herring Prospectus until the Bid/Issue Closing Date, see "Material Contracts and Documents for Inspection" beginning on page 453.
+A copy of the Red Herring Prospectus and the Prospectus shall be filed with the RoC in accordance with Sections 26(4) and 32 of the Companies Act, 2013.
+For details of the material contracts and documents available for inspection from the date of the Red Herring Prospectus until the Bid/Issue Closing Date, see "Material Contracts and Documents for Inspection" beginning on page [•].